Mlaiel/iacherie/data/analysis/README.md

 ## 🎯 Overview

-The `data/analysis/` module serves as the core validation and technical reporting center for the Ainflue platform.
+The `data/analysis/` module serves as the core validation and technical reporting center for the IA Chérie platform.
 It provides comprehensive code analysis infrastructure, business validation, and report generation for the entire development ecosystem.

 ### 🔄 Business Logic Pipeline Position
 ```